 - Being a U.S. citizen or U.S. permanent resident, or having a valid visa

 You can also transfer funds from another brokerage to Public, which Public does not charge a fee for.
 If the transferring firm does charge a fee, let Public know because for balances above $150, Public will cover the transfer fees from your former brokerage.

 You can also fund the account with an ACH transfer from your bank.
-There is no minimum deposit required.
-Checks can be mailed in as well.
+There is no minimum investment required.
 Note that Public charges $75 to transfer money out of Public to another brokerage.

 You may not be able to withdraw money if funds have not yet settled from recent trades.